 Offered by the Kogod School of Business, the Finance (MS) program provides students an opportunity to obtain focused training in finance that will prepare them for professionally-oriented careers in finance.,

 In addition to meeting the minimum university requirements for graduate study, applicants must have earned an undergraduate bachelor's degree from an accredited institution with a satisfactory grade point average and a satisfactory score on the GMAT or the GRE.
 Applicants who meet certain criteria may apply for a GMAT/GRE waiver; please visit http://www.american.edu/kogod/admissions/ for more information.
 Applicants whose first language is not English must have a satisfactory score on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).

-Prerequisites (must earn a grade of B or better):
+Prerequisites (must be completed with grades of B or better):

 - 6 undergraduate credit hours of micro and macroeconomics or 3 graduate credit hours in economics

 - 3 credit hours of statistics